ramesh2051/github-org-repos-csv/README.md

 # my-org.csv should now exist in your repository
 ```

-Required :
+### Required :
-"my-org" --- Name of the organization
+- "my-org" --- Name of the organization
-"my-token" --- PAT token with `repo` access authorize to that organization.
+- "my-token" --- PAT token with `repo` access authorize to that organization.

-please refer the link to create PAT token https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+- Please refer the link to create PAT token https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token